raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 ### Low-light and night-time photography

-Night-time photography using the Astro Pi's camera module is difficult.
+Night-time photography using the Astro Pi's Camera Module is difficult.
 This is mostly because of the very low chances of your program being run while the ISS is above a bright city without cloud cover.
 The light sensitivity of the camera is quite good, but it needs to be used with the best software settings for the particular situation, and it is difficult to anticipate what those settings will be and include them in your program.
 Having the camera adapt to changing light conditions in real time is also tricky, especially when the camera is moving relative to the light source, as is the case for the Astro Pis on the ISS.

 ### Size and number of images